 More severe toxicity results from ingestion (usually with suicidal intent) of gram quantities of a copper salt (eg, copper sulfate) or from absorption of large amounts through the skin (eg, if compresses saturated with a solution of a copper salt are applied to large areas of burned skin).
 Hemolytic anemia and anuria can result and may be fatal.

 Indian childhood cirrhosis, non-Indian childhood cirrhosis, and idiopathic copper toxicity are probably identical disorders in which excess copper causes cirrhosis.
 All appear to be caused by ingesting milk that has been boiled or stored in corroded copper or brass vessels.
 Studies suggest that idiopathic copper toxicity may develop only in infants with an unknown genetic defect.

-Diagnosis usually requires liver biopsy, which may show Mallory hyalin bodies.
+Diagnosis of acquired copper toxicity usually requires liver biopsy, which may show Mallory hyalin bodies.

 For copper toxicity due to ingesting grams of copper, prompt gastric lavage is done.
-Copper toxicity that causes complications such as hemolytic anemia, anuria, or hepatotoxicity is also treated with either oral penicillamine 250 mg q 6 h to 750 mg q 12 h (1000 to 1500 mg/day in 2 to 4 doses) or dimercaprol 3 to 5 mg/kg IM q 4 h for 2 days, then q 4 to 6 h ( chelation therapy).
+Copper toxicity that causes complications such as hemolytic anemia, anuria, or hepatotoxicity is also treated with chelation therapy with one of the following:

 If used early, hemodialysis may be effective.

 Occasionally, copper toxicity is fatal despite treatment.